LemuelPuglisi/rg2023-ddpm-slides/pages/2_diffusion_models.md

 ## Sampling process

-🖼️ Generating brand new images!
+🖼️ Generating new images from the target distribution.

 ---
 transition: slide-up